US to hold trade talks with Taiwan, island drills military

 “Our usual training is to be on call 24 hours a day to prepare for missile launches,” Chen said.
 “We were ready.”

-The U.S.-Taiwanese talks also will cover agriculture, labor, the environment, digital technology, the status of state-owned enterprises and “non-market policies,” the USTR said.
+The U.S.-Taiwanese talks also will cover agriculture, labor, the environment, digital technology, the status of state-owned enterprises and “non-market policies,” the U.S. Trade Representative said.

 Washington and Beijing are locked in a 3-year-old tariff war over many of the same issues.